 Picasso Landscapes: Out of Bounds (2023-2024)

-Authors: Laurence Madeline, with essays by Peter Jonathan Bell & Jacques Rancière Publishers: American Federation of Arts & DelMonico Books•D.A.P Dimensions: 9 3/4 x 11 inches Format: Hardcover, 144 Pages ISBN: 978-1-63681-084-3
+Authors: Laurence Madeline, with essays by Peter Jonathan Bell & Jacques Rancière Publishers: American Federation of Arts and DelMonico Books•D.A.P Dimensions: 9 3/4 x 11 in.
+Format: Hardcover, 144 pages ISBN: 978-1-63681-084-3

 More Info